AvtsVivek/WindowsProcessInjectectionCourse/src/tasks/301520-CreateToolHelpIntro/ReadMe.md

 ## Notes
 1. Simple program to enumerate processes.
-2. If you want to be stealthy and inconspiquous, then instead of using higher languages like C#, use windows API.
+2. If you want to be stealthy and inconspicuous, then instead of using higher languages like C#, use windows API.
 3. Include the following.
 ```cpp
 #include <Windows.h>